CSCfi/csc-user-guide/docs/computing/running/lustre.md

 romio_ds_write disable
 ```

-* The achieved performance is 4565 MiB/s, this si 2.5 times improvement.
+* The achieved performance is 4565 MiB/s, this is 2.5 times improvement.

 * If we use 2 OSTs with the same romio file, the performance is 9520 MiB/s which is more than twice than 1 OST and more than twice than blocking I/O. With the default parameters, the achieved performance would be 7772 MiB/s, so the hints boost the performance by 22.5%.